 For example, the rising growth and familiarity with cryptocurrencies mean a larger segment of your audience may already be using them or want to soon.
 Additionally, crypto integration services and maps showing the locations that accept cryptocurrencies make it easier for merchants to take digital currencies and promote the fact that people can pay with them.

-Statistics also emphasize that accepting cryptocurrencies could have a direct and positive impact on sales and customer volumes.
+Statistics also emphasize that accepting cryptocurrencies could directly and positively impact sales and customer volumes.
 Plus, although some people use cryptocurrencies for illegal reasons, the percentage of doing so represents a remote risk.
-It should not make you avoid catering to people who want to conduct their transactions with bitcoin or other popular crypto options.
+It should not make you avoid catering to people who want to conduct their transactions with Bitcoin or other popular crypto options.

 Think of this information as food for thought.
-You should do a substantial amount of additional research before finalizing this or any other business decision.
-However, the odds appear in favor of company owners who decide to embrace cryptocurrencies in 2021.
+You should do substantial additional research before finalizing this or any other business decision.
+However, the odds appear in favor of company owners who embrace cryptocurrencies in 2021.

 Lexie is a digital nomad and graphic designer.
 If she’s not traveling to various parts of the country, you can find her at the local flea markets or hiking with her Goldendoodle.
 Check out her design blog, Design Roast, and connect with her on Twitter @lexieludesigner.